Learn to lead

 A range of training is available, externally, in-house or with clusters of schools in a chain or local area

-2 Day Secondary Training – March 17th & 18th 2015 This two day training models the Learn to lead approach through its underlying ethos and the active use of the tools and offers an inspiring introduction that is designed to equip people to go back with the enthusiasm and confidence to implement the approach.
-Tools are […]
+The last training of the academic year will be held in June – Tuesday 16th & Wednesday 17th 2015 at The Blue School Student Centre, Wells.
+This training models the Learn to lead approach through its underlying ethos and the active use of the tools for co-production.
+The two days offer an inspiring introduction that is designed to […]

 Read what people say about our approach and our work